 The World Health Organization (WHO) does not currently recommend any measures that interfere with international traffic for incoming or outgoing travelers.
 However, the following people should avoid undertaking any travel until they are determined as no longer constituting a public health risk: any person with signs and symptoms compatible with infection; any person who is considered a suspect, probable, or confirmed case by jurisdictional health authorities; and any person who has been identified as a contact of a case.

-Travel alerts may be published in some countries.
+Travel alerts may be applicable to some countries.
 Consult your local public health authority for more information.

 Blood or tissue donation

 Although no cases of transfusion-associated transmission have been reported, the presence of viremia during symptomatic infections creates a theoretical risk to the blood supply.
-Deferral policies for blood donation may apply in some countries for patients with monkeypox, close contacts of monkeypox cases, or people who have received the smallpox vaccine.
+Deferral policies for blood donation may apply in some countries for patients with mpox, close contacts of mpox cases, or people who have received the smallpox vaccine.
+Questions to ascertain mpox exposure have been added to donor interviews in some countries.
 Consult your local public health authority for more information.

 The WHO recommends that asymptomatic contacts should not donate blood (or cells, tissue, organs, breast milk, or semen) while they are under symptom surveillance.

-The Food and Drug Administration (FDA) has stated that existing safeguards for blood safety are likely to identify people who are currently at the greatest risk for monkeypox infection, and does not currently recommend specific screening via questionnaires or laboratory diagnostic tests.
+The Food and Drug Administration (FDA) has stated that existing safeguards for blood safety are likely to identify people who are currently at the greatest risk for mpox, and does not currently recommend specific screening via questionnaires or laboratory diagnostic tests.

 The FDA and a European expert panel have warned that clinical use of fecal microbiota transplantation (FMT) has the potential to transmit monkeypox virus, and that additional precautions are required for stool donated on or after 15 March 2022 (e.g., an expanded donor questionnaire, screening donors for the presence of prodromal symptoms and new skin lesions).